bencodezen/bens-obsidian-boilerplate/README.md

-# Obsidian Starter Kit
+# Ben's Obsidian Boilerplate

-An opinionated starter kit to help people get up and running as quickly as possible.
+An opinionated boilerplate for people using [Obsidian](https://obsidian.md/).

+If you're new to Obsidian, I'd recommend just using it without any plugins or configs.
+Just get familiar with the interface as a Markdown editor and linking things.

+Once you're more acclimated to it, then feel free to take pieces of inspiration from the boilerplate!

 ## Getting Up and Running

 1. Download and install [Obsidian](https://obsidian.md/)
-2. [Download](https://github.com/bencodezen/obsidian-starter-kit/archive/refs/heads/main.zip) or clone a fork of this repo
+2. [Download](https://github.com/bencodezen/bens-obsidian-boilerplate/archive/refs/heads/main.zip) or clone a fork of this repo
 3. Open Obsidian and you should see a prompt like below:

 <img src="/assets/obsidian-prompt.png" alt="Obsidian open prompt" width="300" />